 Another test-tube study reported that hibiscus leaf extract prevented human prostate cancer cells from spreading (

-Keep in mind that these were test-tube studies using high amounts of hibiscus extract.
-Research in humans is needed to evaluate the effect of hibiscus tea on cancer.
+Keep in mind that these were test-tube studies using large amounts of hibiscus extract.
+Research in humans is needed to evaluate the potential effect of hibiscus tea on cancer.

-Summary Test-tube studies have found that hibiscus extract reduces the growth and spread of plasma, mouth, prostate and stomach cancer cells.
-Human studies are needed to evaluate the effect of hibiscus tea.
+Test-tube studies suggest that hibiscus extract reduces the growth and spread of several types of cancer cells.
+However, human studies are needed to evaluate the effect of hibiscus tea.

-Bacteria are single-celled microorganisms that can cause a variety of infections, ranging from bronchitis to pneumonia to urinary tract infections.
+Bacteria are single-celled microorganisms that can cause a variety of infections, such as bronchitis, pneumonia, and urinary tract infections.

-In addition to having antioxidant and anticancer properties, some test-tube studies have found that hibiscus could help fight bacterial infections.
+Some test-tube studies have found that, in addition to having antioxidant and anticancer properties, hibiscus could help protect against bacterial infections.

-In fact, one test-tube study found that hibiscus extract inhibited the activity of E. coli, a strain of bacteria that can cause symptoms like cramping, gas and diarrhea (
+In fact, one test-tube study found that hibiscus extract inhibited the activity of E. coli, a strain of bacteria that can cause symptoms such as cramping, gas, and diarrhea (

 Another test-tube study showed that the extract fought eight strains of bacteria and was as effective as some medications used to treat bacterial infections (